jtrivedi/Teddy-Compiler/README.md

 ## What is Teddy?
 I made up a small language called **Teddy**.
 Its syntax is very similar to Swift, but with more restrictions so as to make its compiler more approachable.

-This project is thus the Teddy **compiler**.
+This project is thus the Teddy **[compiler](https://en.wikipedia.org/wiki/Compiler)**.
 That is, it’s a program written in Swift that compiles Teddy source code into C.

-It’s currently very half-baked, but I hope to continually refactor it and add more documentation.
+It’s currently half-baked, but I hope to continually refactor it and add more documentation.

 ## Why?
 I built Teddy as an educational project to learn compiler construction.
 The project itself is small and modular enough that a beginner could understand its design, but not not so trivial that it only compiles simple expressions like `(2 + 2)`.